seyounger/snow17/docs/3-PARAMETER-ADC.md

 ## Overview

-The enhanced BMI Snow17 implementation now supports both the traditional 11-parameter ADC and an advanced 3-parameter ADC calibration method, based on the approach used in the NWRFC `nwsrfs-hydro-models` repository.
+Thhis BMI Snow17 implementation supports both the traditional 11-parameter ADC and 3-parameter ADC calibration method, based on the approach used in the NWRFC `nwsrfs-hydro-models` repository.

 ## Background

 The Snow17 model uses an Areal Depletion Curve (ADC) to represent how snow-covered area decreases as snow water equivalent decreases.
 Traditionally, this is specified as 11 discrete points from 0.0 to 1.0 in 0.1 increments.

-The 3-parameter approach uses a non-linear functional form to generate these 11 points automatically, reducing the parameter space and potentially improving calibration efficiency.
+The 3-parameter approach calibrates a non-linear functional form and generates the 11 points along the curve.

 ## 3-Parameter ADC Formula